Annapurna Circuit Trek without a guide? Yes, it’s possible.

 Annapurna Circuit Trek is one of the most popular and scenic trekking trails not only in Nepal, but in the world.
 This trail, as its name suggests, goes almost all the way around the entire Annapurna massif.
 In June 2016 we with Una hiked this trail.
 In 18 days we walked all the way from Besi Sahar to Beni.
 And we did it without a guide, a porter or any tour agency.

-When planning your trip to Nepal and your Annapurna Circuit Trek, I recommend you to count in at least 4 more days.
-2 at the beginning and 2 at the end.
-Because it can take up to 12 – 14 hours to get from Kathmandu to Besi Sahar.
+When planning your Annapurna Circuit Trek, don’t forget to count in at least 4 more days (2 at the beginning of the trek and another 2 – at the end).
+Because it can take up to 12 – 14 hours to get from Kathmandu to Besi Sahar, more – if you are planning to start trekking from, let’s say, Chame or Lower Pisang.
 And at least the same as much time you will need to get back to Kathmandu after finishing a trek around Annapurna massif.

 It is possible to get a trekking permit and TIMS (Trekkers’ Information Management System) card on the same day, when you arrive to Kathmandu.
 Before applying for a trekking permit in Nepal you need to know, which trek are you going to do.

 There are many different treks in Nepal.
 They are in different parts of the country.
 And in each part of the country there is a different trekking permit needed.
 Prices vary as well.

 – For Annapurna Circuit Trek You Will Need to Obtain Annapurna Conservation Area Permit (ACAP)